Timeline in death of two-year-old Lola James

 – September 30 2017: Lola James is born

-– March/April 2020: Kyle Bevan moves in with Sinead James and her children at their home in Haverfordwest, Pembrokeshire.
+Bevan moves in with James and her children at their home in Haverfordwest, Pembrokeshire, a day after knowing each other.
+He remained in the house throughout the first months of the Covid-19 pandemic.

 – April 19 2020: Facebook messages between Bevan and James reveal Lola suffered a “bloodied nose” while in Bevan’s care when James was in a different room.